Recent software that I've written and open-sourced is available at github.com/derat and isn't listed below.

 Some friends and I used to use a multiplexing chat bot called PartyChat for group-chatting within our Gmail accounts.
 It was down one weekend, so I spent a boring Saturday banging out a quick replacement in Ruby and jokingly named it "smartychat".
-PartyChat has been ported to Google App Engine now and is probably more reliable than running a single-homed instance of my little script, but if you want to look at the smartychat code, it's at GitHub.
+The original PartyChat was later ported to Google App Engine and then EC2 (I guess?) and now doesn't exist (I think?).
+If you want to look at my smartychat code as an example of an XMPP bot, it's at GitHub.

 This is a little C program that parses zone files used by the BIND DNS server and spits out their content in the native format of the tinydns component of Dan Bernstein's djbdns DNS server.
 It should be pretty fast (it does a single pass of each entry and doesn't dynamically allocate any memory).
 It makes more of an effort to mimic BIND's behavior than other programs and libraries that I've seen that parse zone files.
 Be advised that I wrote it a long time ago at a previous job and the code is sorta embarrassing now.
 I've pushed the source to GitHub.

 Gearman "provides a generic application framework to farm out work to other machines or processes that are better suited to do the work".
 I have still never actually used it, but I was bored and looking for a project, so I wrote a Ruby API for communicating with Gearman servers.
 It turns out that writing tests for client-server interaction is kind of neat.
 The library appears to be under active development by other people at this GitHub repository now.